braze-inc/braze-docs/_docs/_developer_guide/platform_wide/platform_features.md

 ### In-app messaging {#platform-features-in-app-messaging}

 Braze provides unobtrusive in-app notifications via our custom-built native user interface.
-Messages can be presented at any time of your choosing (e.g., when users start a new session or complete a specific action) ensuring that your message arrives at the most effective time to engage the user.
+Messages can be presented at any time of your choosing (for example, when users start a new session or complete a specific action) ensuring that your message arrives at the most effective time to engage the user.
 Learn more about [creating an in-app message][13].

 ![The in-app message editor displaying an example in-app message with a header, body, and button text.][9]